 Grieving over a baby I had never met, never felt move, but loved so much.
 My husband held me as I cried and we mourned together.
 I kept thinking, “I miss my baby.”
 We decided to stop treatment and talk about other options.
 I felt like I simply couldn’t take the pain of losing another baby.
 My husband was grieving as well, but the support that he showed me was amazing.
 Dr. Garde and our nurse, Mary, were both so understanding and compassionate during our loss and decision to stop treatment.
 They were also supportive when we decided to come back and try again!

-I read a quote that said “Never give up on something you can’t go a day without thinking about!”
+I read a quote that said, “Never give up on something you can’t go a day without thinking about!”
 That quote helped keep me #SGFstrong.
 We wanted a family and we just had to try again.
-If we weren’t trying than we weren’t making any progress towards our goal of a family.
+If we weren’t trying then we weren’t making any progress towards our goal of a family.
 We gave IVF another try.
 We put back two embryos during our fresh cycle and one stuck!

 We knew there was a good chance it wouldn’t stick and we’d have to jump right back into the whole shebang again.
 Lukas was exactly 16 months old when we did our FET cycle with our last embryo.
 We crossed our fingers but were aware of a possible negative outcome.

-In four short years our family of two grew to a family of five!
+In four short years, our family of two grew to a family of five!
 Our house is loud and full of love and we wouldn’t trade it for the world!
-After IVF, and FET, G-d said, “this one is all on me!”
-We have our “LOT” Lukas, Owen and Tyler.
+After IVF and FET, G-d said, “this one is all on me!”
+We have our “LOT” Lukas, Owen, and Tyler.

 I’ll never forget Dr. Garde, Mary, and all of the amazing people we met along our journey with Shady Grove Fertility.
-The countless phone calls and emails, making sure we received the correct meds, and ensuring that financing was coming through.
+The countless phone calls and emails, making sure we received the correct meds and ensuring that financing was coming through.
 I’m not sure we would have made the choice to try “just one more time” without the knowledge, support, understanding, and encouragement from Shady Grove Fertility.